ajrofe12/hospital-database-project/README.md

 ## Users

-The primary end users are **hospital staff and administrators**, who rely on the system to:
+The primary end users are hospital staff and administrators, who rely on the system to:

 - Track patient movement from pickup to delivery
 - View assigned drivers, EMTs, vehicles, hospitals, and doctors